Castle Hill Speech and Occupational Therapy

 What services does Castle Hill Speech and Occupational Therapy offer?

 Castle Hill Speech and Occupational Therapy provides occupational therapy, speech pathology, behavioural therapy, feeding therapy, autism assessment, and group therapy options for children.
-They offer paediatric occupational therapy tailored to different developmental needs.
-It's worth contacting them directly to discuss which services might suit your child's situation and to understand their current availability.
+They offer paediatric occupational therapy services to support children's development across different areas.
+If you're unsure whether your child might benefit from these services, it's worth discussing with your GP first.

 Keep exploring